Women of Canberra's Electronic Music Scene

 Sarah was a co-host of the long-running BeatRoot radio show on 2XX in the 2000s.
 It was broadcast on many stations around the nation via the community radio network.

-produced electronic music.
+She and her gentleman radio partner also produced electronic music.
 They released some through different project names on the ElectriCity CD compilations.
 They were:

 Solaris - If a Centipede Could Skip [released 2003]